Austin Gallagher: Scientific Impact

 From 2019 - 2020, Gallagher began significantly expanding his research footprint throughout the Atlantic Ocean and Caribbean, and began producing several “first-ever” discoveries for the study of the ocean, including the description of likely-new species of bonnethead shark off Panama, the first global assessment of shark and fishing vessel movements, the first video recordings and imagery of the sharpnose sevengill shark (at 2200 feet deep), the first published science on the potential ecological effects of white sharks in the Atlantic, and the first record of sawfish in Biscayne Bay, Miami, Florida.

-In 2020, Gallagher began working closely with Dr. Carlos Duarte, recognized as one of the world’s top marine scientists and most-influential scientists (of all disciplines), whom inspired Gallagher’s research expansion into blue carbon.
-Through a unique partnership with tagged tiger sharks, Gallagher and Duarte discovered the world’s largest seagrass meadow in The Bahamas, estimated to be up to 93,000 square kilometers.

 In 2021, Gallagher led the first expedition to study deep-sea fish fauna off Turks and Caicos.
 From 2021, Gallagher served as the co-Principal Investigator on two multi-year Darwin Plus projects, funded by the government of the United Kingdom, to study the deep-water biodiversity of Bermuda and The Cayman Islands.

 Entrepreneurship

 Gallagher has helped activate Beneath the Waves into a variety of influential communities and pop-culture events, including Summit Series, Tortuga Music Festival, and Bonnaroo Music and Arts Festival.
 He has worked with the Grand Isle Resort and Spa in Great Exuma, Bahamas, to expose visitors of the resort to hands-on shark tagging research, thus creating a sustainable business model for funding ocean research.
-In 2017 he co-founded a beverage startup called Tempo which produced CBD-infused sparkling beverages.
+Although he has been described as a co-founder of Tempo in some accounts, contemporaneous company filings and later reporting never list him among the company’s founders.
+The company has since ceased operations.